jrabbott/manual-of-me/sections/working-style.md

 # Working Style

 ## "This is me"

-I focus on the **outcome**.
-While some people work through a process step-by-step, I tend to see the whole system at once.
+*I focus on the outcome.
+While some people work through a process step-by-step, I tend to see the whole system at once.*

 ### The "Spiky Profile"
 I have Dyslexia.
 This is a different way of processing information.
 Imagine a chart of my skills.
 Instead of a flat line, my skills look like spikes: